 Equity Exposure changes with Market movements

 Below you can see how the equity exposure has changed over time from Apr 2010 – Sept 2014.
-You can see that the equity exposure increases when Sensex levels goes down and vice versa.
+You can see that equity exposure increases when Sensex levels go down and vice versa.

 However, the balanced advantage funds will provide decent market returns (but not comparable to pure equity funds)